 The next consideration is your itinerary.
 There are two routes that most ships follow - the Western and the Northern (or Central).
 On the Western route you'll visit the geologically younger islands of Fernandina and Isabela, while the Northern route will normally include outlying islands such as Española.
 Wildlife is a key factor when choosing your itinerary, as some species are limited to certain islands - for example, Española is the only place you'll see albatross, while the westernmost islands are the place to see Galapagos penguins.
 The time of year can also have an impact on what you'll see.

 So, what are your options?
-Here are our top three recommendations:
+Here are our top five recommendations:

 The newest ship in the Galapagos is the 100-guest Silver Origin, which joined the Silversea fleet in 2020, replacing the ageing Silver Galapagos.
 This sleek vessel combines high-tech hardware with Silversea's trademark personalised approach, including butler service for every suite.
 Silver Origin also offers the highest crew-to-guest ratio in the Galapagos, and innovative features such as an outdoor firepit.
 Silversea's all-inclusive package takes all the stress out of your trip, with flights from the UK, a two-night pre-cruise hotel stay in Quito and all your transfers included.

-If you would prefer something a little smaller then Lindblad Expeditions' 48-guest National Geographic Islander is a great choice.
-Travelling on board this nimble twin-hulled vessel is akin to being on your own private yacht, and the ship is equipped with an impressive array of 'tools for exploration', including kayaks, zodiacs, an underwater cameraman and even scuba diving equipment on selected voyages.
+If you would prefer something a little smaller then Lindblad Expeditions' 48-guest National Geographic Islander II, accommodating just 48 guests in stylish surroundings, is a great choice.
+Formerly known as Crystal Esprit of Crystal Cruises before it was purchased and converted by Lindblad, this sleek all-suite vessel is akin to being on your own private yacht, with indoor-outdoor dining options, an observation deck, a climate-controlled Marina and a high-tech Science Hub.
+The ship is equipped with an impressive array of 'tools for exploration', including kayaks, paddleboards, a glass-bottom Zodiac, snorkel gear for adults and children, video microscope and remote ocean view cameras.
 Lindblad's other ship in the Galapagos, National Geographic Endeavour II, underwent a major refurbishment in 2016 and is a little larger, carrying 96 guests.